Environment Setup

 sudo systemctl start mysqld

-Useful PHP extensions for development:
+Useful PHP Extensions for Development

-# Xdebug (for debugging)
+# Xdebug (debugging)

-brew install php@8.4-xdebug # macOS
+brew install shivammathur/extensions/xdebug@8.4 # Homebrew

 sudo apt install php8.4-xdebug # Ubuntu